-The Supply Side Of The Trade In Wildlife
+Supply Side Of The Trade In Endangered Species

 The commodification (sometimes also called financialization) of nature is a necessary byproduct of a capitalist mode of production.
 It can’t be undone without undermining a basic tenet of capitalism – unlimited economic growth.
 Given that the unfettered growth of capitalism is no longer feasible with the decline in available net energy and the ecological limits to further growth, it is time to rethink commodification in the context of conservation.